In your Region

-Some sessions are about university in general, whilst others focus on the University of Oxford, for example:
+Some sessions are about university in general, whilst others focus on the University of Oxford specifically, for example:

-- For Years 7, 8, 9 and 10 - Higher Education Explained.
+- For Years 7, 8 and 9 - Higher Education Explained.
 Exploring university and what it might be like to study there.

 - For Years 9, 10 and 11- University and Future Choices.
 GCSEs, A-Levels and how they link to university courses.

 Why University?
 Why Oxford?
-The purpose of university, myth-busting, the cost, and a brief introduction to the Russell Group and the University of Oxford.
+The purpose of university, myth-busting, the cost, and an introduction to the Russell Group and the University of Oxford specifically.

-- For Year 12 and 13 - Making a Competitive Application to University, Oxford and the Application Process, Personal Statement Workshop, Admissions Test Workshop, Interview Workshop (suitable for Oxbridge applicants), Support for Oxford Offer Holders.
+- For Year 12 and 13 - Making a Competitive Application to University, Oxford and the Application Process, Personal Statement Workshop, Super-Curricular Workshop, Admissions Test Workshop, Interview Skills Workshop (suitable for Oxbridge applicants).

 We can also provide workshops on Oxplore (our digital outreach platform for students), student finance and can also offer more general topics, such as exploring beyond the school curriculum, essay writing, giving presentations and careers advice for all.

-Oxford for North East run Teacher CPD Sessions throughout the year, in schools, providing up to date information and guidance relating to the Oxford application process.
-We offer guidance to teachers about how they can best support their pupils in all Higher Education applications.
-We particularly welcome invitations from schools and teachers who have little experience of the University of Oxford or have low pupil progression to the Russell Group or Higher Education in general.
+Oxford for North East run Teacher CPD Sessions throughout the year providing up to date information and guidance relating to the Oxford application process, as well as applications to other competitive higher education institutions.
+We particularly welcome schools and teachers who have little experience of the University of Oxford or have low pupil progression to the Russell Group or Higher Education in general.

-These sessions may include information about the Oxford application process, UCAS teacher references, personal statements, admission tests and relevant super-curricular activities.
-These sessions can be planned around the demands of the school day, and could take place after the teaching day, during staff meetings or on training days.
+These sessions may include information about the Oxford application process, UCAS teacher references, personal statements, admission tests and relevant super-curricular activities, and we can be quite flexible on timing.

 Regional Teacher Conferences